cc by-sa flurdy

 3.a Install Maven

-However I run the .deb version so this is what I will document here.
+For this howto I will utilise the repository version, but the only difference afterwards is the path.
 (You may try and restrict the installation of optional packages...)

 sudo aptitude install maven2